 Targets: Legs, glutes, quads, calves, core, arms and biceps.

-How to do an Isometric Lunge Hold + Hammer Curl:
+How To Do An Isometric Lunge Hold And Hammer Curl

 Hold this position, hovering your back left knee off the ground.